BonsaiPlays/Vault-TecMovies/README.md

 Completed on 10-08-2024.

-This is personal project, created for educational purposes for leaning the practical implementaions of the following:
+This is personal project, created for educational purposes for leaning the practical implementations of the following:
   REACT JS,
   VITE,
   CORE JAVA SCRIPT,